Sleep, My Love: Production

-The film was based on a story by Leo Rosten which had been serialised in magazines.
-In November 1946 the screen rights were bought by Triangle Productions, a company consisting of Mary Pickford, husband Buddy Rogers and Ralph Cohn.
-It was Pickford's first film in twelve years - her last was The Gay Desperado - although Cohn and Rogers had produced films for Comet Productions.
+The film was produced by Mary Pickford, her husband Buddy Rogers and Ralph Cohn.
+It was Pickford's first film activity in 12 years since The Gay Desperado (1936), although Cohn and Rogers had produced films for Comet Productions.
 Pickford was involved in approving the cast and script.

-Rosten wrote the first script, and in December the production company approached Richard Ney to head the cast.

-In April 1947 Don Ameche signed to star and Douglas Sirk agreed to direct, then Colbert and Cummings were added to the cast.
+In December 1946, the production company approached Richard Ney to head the cast.
+In April 1947, Don Ameche was signed as the star and Douglas Sirk agreed to direct before Claudette Colbert and Robert Cummings were added to the cast.

-Filming started on 27 May 1947 at the Hal Roach Studios in Los Angeles.
+Filming began on May 27, 1947 at the Hal Roach Studios in Los Angeles.